mkimhj/twocents/README.md

 * ~~Connect twocentsdonations@gmail.com with info@twocentsaday.com~~
 * ~~Create an email list for everyone who signs up~~
 * ~~Integrate google analytics~~
-* Compress backgroun and pictures of us into smaller jpegs (takes too long to load on server)
+* Compress background and pictures of us into smaller jpegs (takes too long to load on server)
+* Create an HTML Email template

 **Style**
 * Style and make the Donation page view to look better.